holgerbrandl/kalasim/docs/userguide/docs/examples/bank_office.md

 <!--## Customer Queue: A bank example-->

+Queue problems are common-place application of [discrete event simulation](../theory.md#what-is-discrete-event-simulation).

+Often there are multiple solutions for a model.
+Here we model similar problems - a customer queue -  differently using resources, states and queues in various configurations and interaction patterns.

+## Simple Bank Office (1 clerk)

-Now let's move to a more realistic model.
-Here customers are arriving in a bank, where there is one clerk.
-This clerk handles the customers in *first in first out* (FIFO) order.
+Lets start with a bank office where customers are arriving in a bank, where there is **one** clerk.
+This clerk handles the customers in a *first in first out* (FIFO) order.

 We see the following processes: